Flow86/Additional-Buildcraft-Objects-Mod/README.md

       You can include ( **precompiled** ) ABO-packages in your modpacks as long you're not making money out of it ( **so no adfly or something like that!** ).

       **AND: you have to send me a pm in which you post a link to your modpack.**
+      <br />(If you want to use it in a private modpack, only pm me that you'll use it)

    **If you want to distribute a custom/modified abo build, you have to ask for permission first!**